-- Make arrangements for the proper administration of the financial affairs of Staffordshire Police Force and to ensure that one of its officers (S151 Officer) has responsibility for the administration of those affairs.
-In this organisation the Head of Finance is the Section 151 Officer; - Manage Staffordshire Police's affairs to secure the economic, efficient and effective use of resources and safeguard its assets; - Approve the Statement of Accounts.
+- Make arrangements for the proper administration of the financial affairs of Staffordshire Police Force and to ensure that one of its officers (Section 151 Officer) has responsibility for the administration of those affairs.
+In this organisation the Director of Resources is the Section 151 Officer; - Manage Staffordshire Police's affairs to secure the economic, efficient and effective use of resources and safeguard its assets; - Approve the Statement of Accounts.

-I accept the above responsibilities and approve these Statement of Accounts for 2020/21.
+I accept the above responsibilities and approve these Statement of Accounts for 2022/23.

-Chris Noble Chief Constable Staffordshire Police Date 26th July 2022
+Chris Noble Chief Constable Staffordshire Police Date 9th December 2024

-Responsibilities of the Section 151 Officer to the Chief Constable
+Responsibilities of the Director of Resources to the Chief Constable

-The Section 151 Officer is required to:
+The Director of Resources is required to: